Table of Contents[Hide][Show]

 Time to Evaluate

-- Weight—A BMI Calulator calculates Body Mass Index (BMI).
-This is a great place to see if you’re at a healthy weight.
+- Weight: A BMI Calculator calculates body mass index (BMI).
+This is a great place to see if you’re at a healthy weight or if weight loss is necessary.

 Carrying too much weight can lead to: